Starfish: As food

-Starfish are sometimes eaten in China, Japan and in Micronesia.
-Georg Eberhard Rumpf found few starfish being used for food in the Indonesian archipelago, other than as bait in fish traps, but on the island of "Huamobel" [sic] the people cut them up, squeeze out the "black blood" and cook them with sour tamarind leaves; after resting the pieces for a day or two, they remove the outer skin and cook them in coconut milk.
+Starfish are sometimes eaten in China, Japan, and Palau.
+Some species, such as the crown-of-thorns starfish, are toxic.
+Georg Eberhard Rumpf found few starfish being used for food in the Indonesian archipelago, other than as bait in fish traps, but on the island of "Huamobel" [sic], the people cut them up, squeeze out the "black blood" and cook them with sour tamarind leaves; after resting the pieces for a day or two, they remove the outer skin and cook them in coconut milk.

 As collectables

 Starfish are in some cases taken from their habitat and sold to tourists as souvenirs, ornaments, curios or for display in aquariums.
 In particular, Oreaster reticulatus, with its easily accessed habitat and bright coloration, is widely collected in the Caribbean.
 In the early to mid 20th century, this species was numerous along the West Indian coasts, but collection and trade have severely diminished its numbers.
 In the State of Florida, O. reticulatus is listed as endangered and its collection is illegal.
 Nevertheless, it is still sold both in and outside its range.
 A similar phenomenon exists in the Indo-Pacific for species such as Protoreaster nodosus.